github/docs/content/actions/reference/workflow-syntax-for-github-actions.md

 ### Using a specific shell

 You can override the default shell settings in the runner's operating system using the `shell` keyword.
 You can use built-in `shell` keywords, or you can define a custom set of shell options.
-The shell command run internally will execute a temporary file, containing the commands you specify in each `run` keyword.
+The shell command that is run internally executes a temporary file that contains the commands specifed in the `run` keyword.

 | Supported platform | `shell` parameter | Description | Command run internally |
 |--------------------|-------------------|-------------|------------------------|